 Components of Constellation LVC

 The Integrative Experience is the culmination of the common learning experience.
-This course requires completion of a project and reflection on the LVC learning experience.
+This experience allows students to complete an interdisciplinary project and reflect on their learning experiences at LVC.

 Throughout the common learning experience, students will collect samples of work in an ePortfolio that enables students to reflect on their educational experiences at LVC, both inside and outside the classroom.
 The portfolio may also be a repository for work to be shared with potential employers and graduate programs.